 |Duration||Not to exceed 12 months|

-Tri-Agency Catalyst Grants support research activities designed to strengthen grant proposals that were unsuccessful in a previous competition at CIHR, NSERC, or SSHRC (collectively known as the ‘Tri-Agency’).
+The purpose of this fund is to strengthen grant proposals that were unsuccessful in a previous competition at CIHR, NSERC, or SSHRC (collectively known as the ‘Tri-Agency’).
 The funds are intended to help researchers address reviewer comments in order to strengthen a resubmission in a subsequent round.
-Due to a large number of applications and limited funds, the fund cannot support all requests.
-Awards are not automatic or guaranteed.

 Applicants must be a continuing full-time faculty member at the University of Lethbridge, participated in the Office of Research and Innovation Services’ (ORIS) internal review process at the time of external application (e.g., internal review panels and/or review by an ORIS grant facilitator), and be named as the Principal Investigator on the application.

-Faculty members currently holding other internal research grants administered by ORIS, or who have not yet submitted a final report to ORIS for a completed internal grant, are not eligible to apply.
-Applicants are allowed to hold a University of Lethbridge Travel Fund award concurrently with other internal research funding.
+Faculty members currently holding other internal funding administered by ORIS for the same project, or who have not yet submitted a final report to ORIS for a completed Catalyst grant, are not eligible to apply.

-Applications submitted to the following Tri-Agency competitions are eligible:
+Applications submitted to the following Tri-Agency competitions within the past 24 months are eligible: